maram-bakini/Querying-Your-database/README.md

    Implements memory to enable seamless follow-up questions and context retention, enhancing the user experience.

 - **SQL Database Connectivity**
-   Connects to a SQL database using **SQLAlchemy** to execute queries and retrieve data.
+   Connects to a SQL database to execute queries and retrieve data.

 - **User-Friendly Chat Interface**
    Built with **Streamlit** to provide a simple and accessible frontend where users can type questions and view results.